Viridiana: Censored ending

 The Spanish board of censors rejected the original ending of the film, which depicted Viridiana entering Jorge's room and slowly closing the door behind her.
-A new ending was written and accepted that, according to some film historians, is even more debauched, if less explicit, than the first, as it implies a ménage à trois consisting of Jorge, Ramona, and Viridiana.
-The released version of the film ends with Jorge saying: "You know, the first time I saw you, I thought, 'My cousin and I will end up shuffling the deck together.'"
+A new ending was written and accepted that, according to some film historians, is considered even more debauched, albeit less explicit than the first.
+This new ending implies a ménage à trois involving Jorge, Ramona, and Viridiana.
+The released version of the film concludes with Jorge shuffling a deck of playing cards while saying, "You know, the first time I saw you, I thought, 'My cousin and I will end up shuffling the deck together.'"